Intel Pledges To Achieve Net-Zero Emissions By 2040

 Mark Li, a semiconductor analyst at the investment firm Bernstein, says “Over the last three years, the voice of ESG investment is much louder than before.”

-He adds that the sheer demand for semiconductors and the supply crisis will put the focus on more sustainable processes and more ambitious emission targets.7 Stocks That are Ready For a Santa Claus Rally
+He adds that the sheer demand for semiconductors and the supply crisis will put the focus on more sustainable processes and more ambitious emission targets.7 Tech Stocks That Will Lead the Way in 2022

 .